Joe Pera: Career

 He appeared on the talk show Conan on March 28, 2017, and on The Late Show with Stephen Colbert on December 4, 2019.
 In 2020 Adult Swim aired another special starting Pera titled Relaxing Old Footage With Joe Pera.
 That same year a 4 minute short Pera had written alongside Joe Bennett was released titled Birds in which Pera also provided the voices.
-In 2021, Joe Pera released a book named A Bathroom Book for People Not Pooping or Peeing but Using the Bathroom as an Escape which was illustrated by Joe Bennett.
+In 2021, Joe Pera released a book named A Bathroom Book for People Not Pooping or Peeing but Using the Bathroom as an Escape, which was illustrated by Joe Bennett.
 Pera stated “It is exactly what its title suggests: a short read to occupy yourself with when you’re overwhelmed by everything on the other side of that bathroom door.”

 On January 31, 2023, Joe and Chestnut Walnut announced a podcast to help people fall asleep called, Drifting Off With Joe Pera.
-It is similar to his "Talks You To Sleep" series.
-Episodes are released on the first Sunday of every month, features a guest interview, a guest musician, and a philosophical monologue on a given topic.
+It is similar to his Talks You To Sleep series.
+Episodes are released on the first Sunday of every month and feature a guest interview, a guest musician, and a philosophical monologue on a given topic.
 The podcast officially debuted in February and has gone on to receive critical acclaim.
-On March 3, 2023, Joe made a brief appearance on EHFM's Radio show "No Dancing", where he discussed his thoughts on moving slowly and reflectively and shared a piece of music he was working on.
+On March 3, 2023, Joe made a brief appearance on EHFM's Radio show No Dancing, where he discussed his thoughts on moving slowly and reflectively and shared a piece of music he was working on.
 He appears at 31:40.
 On October 6, 2023, Pera released a 56-minute standup special titled Joe Pera: Slow and Steady on YouTube.

-In January of 2025 the second season of Drifting Off With Joe Pera debuted.
-In April Pera released the full audio from his live Drifting off with Joe Pera show at the Brooklyn Opra House on his YouTube channel.
-On July 8 2025 Pera released a short film on his YouTube channel that he created alongside Carmen Christopher, titled DOING BUSINESS AT THE END OF THE WORLD.
+In January 2025, the second season of Drifting Off With Joe Pera debuted.
+In April, Pera released the full audio from his live Drifting off with Joe Pera show at the Brooklyn Opera House on his YouTube channel.
+On July 8, 2025, Pera released a short film on his YouTube channel that he created alongside Carmen Christopher, titled DOING BUSINESS AT THE END OF THE WORLD.

+On February 18, 2026, it was announced that Adult Swim had picked up a new series created by Pera and Dan Licata called My Two Cars.

 Comedic style

-Pera is known to speak in a soft, measured, often quiet voice.
-With pauses playing an important role, as he doesn’t rush with the timing being long-paced.
-Pera avoids overt mean-spiritedness, with his humor instead coming from kindness, humility, from loving the world’s small quirks.
-Often making the familiar feel strange or interesting by paying attention to little things.
+Pera is known to speak in a soft, measured, often quiet voice, pausing often.
+Pera avoids overt mean-spiritedness, with his humor instead coming from kindness, humility, from loving the world's small quirks.
+Pera makes the familiar feel strange or interesting by paying attention to little things.
 He is also known to mention his Buffalo upbringing.

 His jokes often build slowly; parts are simple, not relying much on big punchlines, shock, or rapid fire jokes.
 The pacing gives him breathing room.
-His comedy has been described as “cozy,” “grandfatherly,” comforting, and therapeutic.
-Almost like something someone might listen to wind down.
+His comedy has been described as cozy, "grandfatherly", comforting, and therapeutic.
 His show Joe Pera Talks with You was also credited with giving off the same cozy feeling by viewers.